treweathers/Java_Developer/Course_2/Course_2.2.md

     1
     Base case reached
     */
-This function keeps calling itself with x getting lower by one until x <= 0, which is our base case.
+This function keeps calling itself with `x` getting lower by one until `x <= 0`, which is our base case.
 At this point, it stops the recursion.

 ### 2. Defining the Base Case
 The base case acts like a friendly signpost, telling the recursion when to stop.
 In our book stack example, reaching a point where no more books are left to remove serves as the signal.
-Similarly, x <= 0 is our base case in our function.
+Similarly, `x <= 0` is our base case in our function.
 The base case is crucial as it prevents infinite recursion and related errors.

 ### 3. Defining the Recursive Case
 The recursive case is an essential aspect of recursion — the rule responsible for creating smaller versions of the original problem.
 Each call brings us a step closer to the base case.
 Let's use the process of calculating a factorial as an illustrative example.